hyzhak/clipping/README.md

 *In linguistics, clipping is the word formation process which consists in the reduction of a word to one of its parts (Marchand: 1969).*
 [Clipping (morphology) at Wikipedia](http://en.wikipedia.org/wiki/Clipping_%28morphology%29)

+## publications

+* Contextual Bearing on Linguistic Variation in Social Media by [Stephan Gouws](https://twitter.com/sgouws) [pdf](http://don-metzler.net/presentations/gouws-lsm11.pdf) research reasons of words clipping in Social Media (twitter, mobile and so on).